OpenAPITools/openapi-generator/samples/client/petstore/ruby/README.md

 # petstore

-Petstore - the Ruby gem for the Swagger Petstore
+Petstore - the Ruby gem for the OpenAPI Petstore

 This spec is mainly for testing Petstore server and contains fake endpoints, models.
 Please do not use this for any other purpose.
 Special characters: \" \\